 The Hell Fighters Band entertained troops and citizens in every city they visited and was received with great enthusiasm.
 He was sent from the front to lead his band at an Allied conference in Paris where they were only supposed to play one concert.
 The crowd’s reaction was so great that both American and French officials asked them to stay to perform for eight more weeks.

 Europe and his band returned to New York on February 12, 1919.
 Soon after, they began a tour of American cities and started recording their songs in the studio.
 Through his music, Europe brought ragtime out of the bordellos and juke joints into mainstream society and elevated African American music into an accepted art form.
 He was a household name in New York’s music world and on the dance scene nationwide.
-On the final performance of the band’s American tour, Herbert Wright, one of the “percussion twins,” became angered with Europe and attacked him with a knife during intermission.
-Europe did not survive the attack and Europe was buried with military honors at Arlington National Cemetery.
+On the final performance in Boston, Massachusetts of the band’s American tour, Herbert Wright, one of the “percussion twins,” became angered with Europe and attacked him with a knife during intermission.
+Europe did not survive the attack.
+He died in Boston on May 10, 1919 at the age of 38.
+James Reese Europe was buried with military honors at Arlington National Cemetery.